hortusfox/hortusfox.github.io/dashboard.md

 <img src="gfx/Screenshot_20231219_151018_HortusFox.jpg" alt="screenshot" width="250"/>

-### Last added plants
+### Last added / updated plants
-In this section you can see a list of the last added plants.
-This can be also helpful to quickly navigate to them.
+In this section you can see a list of the last added plants or the last updated plants depending on your preferences.

 <img src="gfx/Screenshot 2023-12-30 215931.png" alt="screenshot" width="250"/>